-K12 Health is please to have the opportunity to partner with RCS to ensure that students receive the support required to be safe and healthy at school.
+K12 Health is pleased to have the opportunity to partner with RCS to ensure that students receive the support required to be safe and healthy at school.
 Collaboration and commitment are critical to ensure that students are safe and healthy, and have opportunities to achieve success at school.
 Safely meeting the health related needs of students is a shared responsibility and we look forward to our relationship with RCS.

 Here you will find information to help maintain a healthy and safe school environment for all students.
 This site is a work in progress and you can expect more information to be added as time goes on.
 If you have suggestions or feedback, please let me know.